What is sales management? Definition, processes, & best practices

-Posted February 25, 2022
+Posted February 2, 2026

-Behind every successful sales team is a strong sales management process: One that relies greatly upon effective managers and leaders.
+Behind every successful sales team is a strong sales management process: one that relies greatly upon effective managers and leaders.
 Implementing the right strategy and process can help a business ensure its health and drive further growth.
-Without solid sales management, though, rep performance, employee engagement and retention, customer satisfaction, and — ultimately — revenue all suffer.
+Without solid sales management, though, rep performance, employee engagement and retention, customer satisfaction, and, ultimately, revenue all suffer.

 Here, we'll take a close look at effective sales management, including key benefits, what a successful process entails, and how the right sales management system can help leaders and managers overcome some common challenges.